Hkattelu/Synapse/README.md

 ## Desktop (Electron)

-Initial Electron scaffolding is included to run Synapse as a desktop app with native filesystem access via a secure preload bridge.
-See the full outline/spec here: [docs/electron/outline.md](docs/electron/outline.md).
+Electron support lets you run Synapse as a desktop app with native filesystem access via a minimal, secure preload bridge.
+See the full outline/spec: [docs/electron/outline.md](docs/electron/outline.md).

-Available scripts:
+Scripts:

-- `desktop:dev` — Launches Electron pointing at the Vite dev server (expects it to be running at `http://localhost:5173`).
+- `desktop:dev` — Launches Electron pointing at the Vite dev server.
+Cross‑platform via `cross-env` with default `http://localhost:5173`.
 - `desktop:start` — Launches Electron loading the built web bundle from `dist/`.
-- `desktop:build` — Placeholder; exits with guidance until a packager (electron-builder/forge) is selected.
+- `desktop:build` — Packages the app using electron-builder with the config at `electron/packaging/electron-builder.yml` (builds for your current OS).

+Security posture:

+- `contextIsolation: true`, `nodeIntegration: false`, `sandbox: true`.
+- Only a frozen, namespaced API is exposed to the renderer: `window.SynapseFS`.
+- External links open in the system browser, and in‑window navigations to http/https are blocked.
+- Remote dev URLs are used only in development (`!app.isPackaged`); packaged apps load local files.

 ## Requirements